 Nova Tutorial

-In this tutorial, we are going to use pallet-nova functionality by coupling with your pallet.
-We use sum-storage pallet as example and call pallet-nova zero knowledge verify method before set storage value.
-If the verify is successful, the value can set as storage value.
-You can find full example here.
+functionality by coupling with your pallet.
+We use sum-storage pallet as example and call pallet-nova zero knowledge verify

 The steps are following.